ThomasHake/Calendar.js/README.md

 <h1 align="center">
 Calendar.js - fork
 </h1>
 <h2 align="center">This fork changes a single line of code by adding an export statement.
-This allows working with the calendar in separate javascript files instead of only being able to work with it in the HTML.</h2>
+This allows working with the calendar in separate javascript files instead of only being able to work with it in the HTML file.</h2>
 <p align="center">One of the world's easiest, most powerful, and full responsive JavaScript Calendars!</p>
 <p align="center">v2.0.12</p>
 <br />